 A supervised teaching experience in an elementary or secondary school classroom.
-Requires 360 classroom hours for a total of six credits (60 hours per credit) and an interactive online component.
-Students will be required to complete a standardized teaching exam.
+Requires 240 classroom hours (in addition to the 120 hours from EDU4691 for a total of 360 hours) and an interactive online component.
+Students will be required to complete a standardized teaching exam and portfolio.
 Six hours of student teaching are required at the appropriate grade level for each certification.
-Note: Students desiring secondary certification will need to complete student teaching in a secondary classroom.
+Note: Students desiring secondary certification will need to meet a content area core (see ACSI requirements) and complete student teaching in a secondary classroom.